 Get a Credit-Building Credit Card

-Credit-builder credit cards are designed for those with limited or no credit history.
-They typically have a low credit limit (around PS150-PS200) and stricter repayment terms.
-Responsible use, such as paying off the full monthly balance, helps improve your credit score.
+Credit-builder credit cards are intended for people with little to no credit history.
+They usually have more stringent repayment terms and a low credit limit (between PS150 and PS200).
+Your credit score can be raised by responsible use, such as paying off the entire monthly Balance.

 Limit Credit Applications